Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: Introduction

-Against this backdrop, Proportional Portfolio Insurance (PPI) strategies offer an appealing framework for integrating downside protection with sustainability considerations.
-PPI strategies emerged in the aftermath of the $1973$-$1974$ market collapse, which led to the withdrawal of several pension funds.
-They were first developed by \cite{rubinstein1976evolution} and \cite{brennan1976pricing} as a response to this crisis.
-After a period of relative obscurity, PPI strategies experienced a remarkable resurgence during the $2008$ financial crisis.
-Today, they constitute a cornerstone of modern asset management and are widely implemented by institutional investors -- such as mutual funds, insurance companies, and pension funds (see, e.g., \cite{temocin2018constant} and \cite{di2024pension}).
-A key purpose of PPI strategies is to ensure a predetermined level of wealth over a fixed investment horizon while still allowing participation in equity market upturns (see, e.g., \cite{grossman1989portfolio} and \cite{basak2002comparative}).
-The strategy achieves this through dynamic allocation between a risky reference portfolio and a reserve asset.
-This allocation is governed by the concept of the cushion, defined as the difference between the current portfolio value and the floor, i.e., the minimum level of wealth to be protected at all times.
-The investor’s exposure to the risky portfolio is proportional to the cushion (when positive), and the proportionality factor -- known as the multiplier -- varies over time.
-Because the strategy is self-financing, any remaining wealth is automatically invested in the reserve asset.\\
+Against this backdrop, \emph{Proportional Portfolio Insurance} (PPI) strategies provide a natural framework for combining downside protection with dynamic participation in financial markets.
+PPI strategies were originally introduced following the 1973–1974 market collapse by \cite{rubinstein1976evolution} and \cite{brennan1976pricing} and have since become widely used by institutional investors such as pension funds, insurance companies and mutual funds (see, e.g., \cite{temocin2018constant} and \cite{di2024pension}).
+Their main objective is to guarantee a predetermined level of wealth at the end of the investment horizon while allowing participation in favourable market movements (see \cite{grossman1989portfolio} and \cite{basak2002comparative}).
+The strategy relies on a dynamic allocation between a risky reference portfolio and a reserve asset.
+The allocation rule is governed by the concept of the \emph{cushion}, defined as the difference between the current portfolio value and a protection floor representing the minimum wealth level to be preserved.
+The exposure to the risky portfolio is proportional to the cushion through a time-varying coefficient known as the \emph{multiplier}.
+When the cushion is positive, the strategy allows participation in equity market gains, whereas if the cushion reaches zero the portfolio is entirely reallocated to the reserve asset, thereby ensuring the protection of the guaranteed wealth level.